The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 Absentee Voting

-Any registered Wisconsin voter may apply for an absentee ballot and vote by mail.
+Any registered Wisconsin voter may apply for an absentee ballot online, by mail, or in person to vote by mail.
 When voting by absentee ballot, you must submit a copy of a valid photo ID with your absentee ballot unless you are exempt from this requirement by statute (typically, certain military, overseas, and indefinitely confined voters) or may have an alternative process to verify your identity.

 Polling Locations